SilvestriStefano/SilvestriStefano.github.io/src/dev/dev.md

 ***More info to come soon...
 I hope...***

 ### Contributions to Open Source
-I spend some of my free time in contributing to Open Source projects.
+I spend some of my free time contributing to Open Source projects.
 In this way I hope to get more confident in my programming skills.

 Here is a list of my contributions:
 - [Sarkas: Python MD code for plasma physics](https://github.com/murillo-group/sarkas/pulls?q=is%3Apr+author%3ASilvestriStefano): builder/mantainer of the website, some code refactoring, and tests writer.